 The main sites of Jakarta can be seen in six hours and because you’ll be heading to Bandung later in the day, an early start is a must.
-First stop is Monumen Nasional (MONAS) which is within walking distance of Jalan Jaksa and a short cab ride of about 25,000 rupiah ($2.20) from Jalan Cikini.
+First stop is Monumen Nasional (MONAS) which is within walking distance of Jalan Jaksa and a short cab ride from Jalan Cikini.
 From there, walk across the road to the east to visit two of the most prominent religious buildings in Indonesia: Istiqlal Mosque and the Jakarta Catholic Cathedral.
 Both are free to enter and the mosque in particular will interest those who have had little contact with Islam.

 From this northern Jakarta area, return to your accommodation to collect your luggage and catch your train to Bandung.
 The area around the train station in Bandung can be confronting especially when arriving at night.
 It’s a good idea to know where you want to stay in advance, but if not, you should be able to find something if you walk up and down the side streets that run off the road that borders the station to the north.